grauJavier/bookstore/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can follow me on github for more.
+If you like this project gift us with a star, follow  on [GitHub](https://github.com/grauJavier/) and a nice comment!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>